aaron-casper/mapmaker/README.md

 So, what I've done is create a front-end application that uses tool modules.
 Don't worry about any of that if you don't want to, it's really simple to use.

 The controls at the top are now mouse-clickable.
 The hot-keys still work too.
-As before, remember to save before quitting, otherwise it won't finalize the file.
+Remember to save before quitting.
+It will not warn you, it will simply shut the application down and not commit the last few changes.
+I'm working on this (lol).

 Esc - Exit w/o saving